How to file independent contractor taxes

 What do I do if I get a 1099 Form from a client?

-If your small business or sole proprietorship is an LLC, chances are you are paying taxes on your earnings as a pass-through entity.
-Your taxable income comes from your earnings from your services or products.
-Whenever you send an invoice, your accounting software totals your income this way.
+If your small business or sole proprietorship is a limited liability company (LLC), chances are you’re paying taxes on your earnings as a pass-through entity.
+Your taxable income comes from your earnings from your services or products, and your accounting software already tracks all the money you’ve earned through invoices — the 1099s are just confirmation of income you’ve already recorded.

 1. Gather your documents

-Most 1099 independent contractors are sole proprietorships.
-That means that all your earnings are reported as part of your personal income.
+Most 1099 workers are sole proprietorships.
+That means your business income becomes part of your personal income.

-If you’re running your business as a sole proprietorship, your default taxpayer identification number is your Social Security number.
-However, if you have employees and applied for an employer identification number (EIN), you would need this number to do your taxes.
+If you’re running your business as a sole proprietor, your default taxpayer identification number is your Social Security number (SSN).
+But if you have employees and applied for an employer identification number (EIN), you’ll need this number to meet tax requirements.

-You’ll want to gather all of the necessary documents for both your personal and business income together.
-This might include your 1099s, any W-2s, miscellaneous income and paid invoices for which you received no additional paperwork.
+Gather all of the necessary documents for both your personal and business income.
+This might include:

-Remember, even if the people you work for are sloppy with their paperwork, the IRS makes it your responsibility to report all the income you make during the year.
-Get all this information in one place to prepare your filing.
+Remember, even if the people you work for are sloppy with their paperwork, the IRS makes it your responsibility to report payments and income you receive during the year.

 3. File taxes yourself via a tax professional

-We recommend working with a licensed tax professional to ensure your taxes are filed correctly so you don’t incur any penalties from the IRS.
-Plus, they can give you useful tax advice on your estimated taxes or setting up your accounting system.
+We recommend working with a licensed tax professional to ensure you file correctly and help avoid IRS penalties.
+Plus, a pro can give you advice on your estimated taxes or setting up your accounting system.

 NEXT provides fast, easy and affordable business insurance options for self-employed workers and small business owners.

 Start our free instant quote online to review your options, purchase coverage and get your certificate of insurance if you need one.
-The entire process takes less than 10 minutes.
+The entire process takes about 10 minutes.

 Our licensed, U.S.-based insurance advisors are standing by to help if you have insurance questions.